l4zerface/Grateful-Dead-grub_init_tune-strings/README.md

 A collection of Grateful Dead GRUB_INIT_TUNE strings.
 Pouring light into ashes and such.

-Place the string into /etc/default/grub, use "grub-mkconfig" to regenerate your GRUB configuration file, take a massive bongrip, reboot and take another pull.
+Place the string into /etc/default/grub, use "grub-mkconfig" to regenerate your GRUB configuration file, take a massive bongrip and reboot.

 [Note : At this time, I have not tested these strings on hardware.
 They were created using BreadMaker's amazing GRUB_INIT_TUNE tester and were not tested further.]